 Pinon Hills Blvd. and Glade Road, Farmington, NM

 On the south end of the Glade, there are 3,800 acres of open OHV use area.
 On the north three quarters there are 42 miles of marked trails for off-highway vehicle and mountain bike trails.
 Within the Glade, Chokecherry Canyon is well known as an amazing off-roading experience.
-With one visit you will discover why off road enthusiasts voted Chokecherry Canyon New Mexico's #1 Off Road Trail in the 2015 PartCatalog.com survey.
-Chokecherry Canyon refers to a vast section of trails within the Glade Run Recreation Area.
-It offers rock crawling terrain with boulders, slickrock and mountain foothills, rock piles and mountain trails.
+With one visit you will discover why off road enthusiasts voted Chokecherry Canyon New Mexico's #1 Off Road Trail!
+Host to the W.E.
+Rock Grand Nationals, (2016, 2017, 2018, 2019) this area offers rock crawling terrain with boulders, slickrock and mountain foothills, rock piles and mountain trails.
 Miles of trails for off roading of all skill levels, from sandy washes to technical climbs can be found here.
 Main access to Chokecherry Canyon is off Pinon Hills Blvd. and Glade Road in Farmington.